vladimirkanchev/haystack-train-rag/README.md

 - Statue of Zeus

-Our question-answering (Q&A) system allows the user to formulate their own questions, e.g. to ask the system: *What's the Colossus of Rhodes?*, and to obtain the corresponding answer.
+Our question-answering (Q&A) system allows the user to formulate their own questions, e.g. to ask the system: *What's the Colossus of Rhodes?*, and to obtain the corresponding AI-generated answer.

 <div align="center">
   <img src="/_media/seven_wonders_map.jpg" width="800" height="500">